Elementary

 One of the things that sets 3rd grade apart from the earlier grades is rather than learning to read, they are now reading to learn.

-Third grade is a combination of everything they learned in the lower grades and preparing them for what they will be learning in the upper grades.
+Third grade reinforces everything students have learned in the lower grades and prepares them for what they will be learning in the upper grades.

-Students will participate in three field trips this year.
-We will be taking the class to the Children’s Museum in Seattle (a place where school curriculum comes to life), the Arboretum (an outdoor, hands-on science classroom for students), and the most fun-Subzero (a place to learn the science behind ice cream).
+Students participate in field trips, often to the Children’s Museum in Seattle (a place where school curriculum comes to life), and the Arboretum (an outdoor, hands-on science classroom for students).

-Our days are packed full with Reading, English (Language Arts and Writing), Math, History, Science (which includes a few experiments) and Health, as well as Spanish, Music, P.E., Library, and Tech.
-On Tuesdays we have an Art teacher who comes into our classroom for half an hour and works with the students to create amazing art projects.
+Days are packed full of Reading, English (Language Arts and Writing), Math, History, Science (which includes a few experiments) and Health, as well as Music, P.E., Library, and Tech.

 3rd Grade Curriculum